ColinTr/TabularNCD/README.md

     ├── requirements.txt               <- The required packages
     ├── TabularNCD.py                  <- The main script to launch
     ├── data                           <- The datasets (train & test) in csv, along with the hyper-parameters and links to download
-    │   ├── ForestCoverType
-    │   ├── HumanActivityRecognition
-    │   ├── LetterRecognition
+    │   ├── ForestCoverType            <- File is too large, please download and pre-process it before using dataset │   ├── HumanActivityRecognition   <- File is too large, please download and pre-process it before using dataset │   ├── LetterRecognition          <- Dataset available
-    │   ├── mnist
+    │   ├── mnist                      <- Dataset available
-    │   ├── Pendigits
+    │   ├── Pendigits                  <- Dataset available
-    │   ├── Satimage
+    │   ├── Satimage                   <- Dataset available
-    │   └── USCensus1990               <- File is too large and down is needed
-    ├── figures                        <-
+    │   └── USCensus1990               <- File is too large, please download and pre-process it before using dataset ├── figures                        <-
     └── src                            <-
         ├── import_utils.py            <-